Cybersecurity Insurance Requirements: 9 Controls You’ll Need

 Hint: A partner like Corsica Technologies can help you with your compliance gap assessment.

-3. MFA for email (at a minimum)
+3. Implement MFA for email security.

 Email security is a core component of your overall cybersecurity standing.